-The edible fruit of the Solanum lycopersicum plant, the tomato, is a highly popular fruit that is consumed by people across the world and is used in many cuisines worldwide.
+Tomato is a highly popular edible fruit that is consumed by people across the world and is used in many cuisines worldwide.
 The plant species is native to Central and South America.
 Currently, different varieties of tomato are cultivated in temperate climates and greenhouse conditions that allow the plant to thrive throughout the year.
 The tomato plant is a perennial in its area of origin while it is grown as an annual elsewhere.
 As of 2017, China, India, and Turkey are the three leading tomato producing countries in the world.
 The United States ranks fourth in this category.
 The table below mentions the 19 countries that produce more than 1,000,000 tonnes of tomatoes annually.

 Botany Of The Tomato Plant